Painters

 Primary sources

-1. Marian Gorzkowski.
-Jan Matejko: A Biography from Accounts and Correspondence, 1898 (Polish) [biography].
+1. Marian Gorzkowski, Jan Matejko: A Biography from Accounts and Correspondence, 1898.
 Gorzkowski was Matejko's close assistant and secretary in his final decades.
-The biography is a hybrid primary source—written by a non-scholar who was present for the working life and drew directly on Matejko's letters and studio conversations.
+Hybrid primary source — written by a non-scholar who was present for the working life and drew directly on Matejko's letters and studio conversations.

-2. Matejko correspondence and studio inventories (Polish) [archival].
-Held at the Jan Matejko House (Dom Jana Matejki), a branch of the National Museum in Kraków.
-Includes personal letters, working notes, studio prop inventories, and preserved armor and objects from the historical collection.
+2. Matejko correspondence and studio inventories, Jan Matejko House (Dom Jana Matejki), National Museum in Kraków.
+Personal letters, working notes, studio prop inventories, and preserved armor and objects from the historical collection.

-3. Technical analysis of the Matejko palette using XRF and Raman spectroscopy, 2013 [archival].
-Published analysis (collected in Lasers in the Conservation of Artworks) identifying the exact years of pigment introduction to Matejko's active palette.
-The primary evidence for his aggressive adoption of new industrial pigments as they became commercially available.
+3. Technical analysis of the Matejko palette using XRF and Raman spectroscopy (Lasers in the Conservation of Artworks), 2013.
+Published analysis identifying the exact years of pigment introduction to Matejko's active palette.
+Primary evidence for his aggressive adoption of new industrial pigments.